top of page

 In acupuncture practice, De Qi refers to the moment when:

 It is considered an important indicator that the acupuncture point has been appropriately activated.
-In acupuncture practice in Canberra and Rivett ACT, this response is often used as a guide for treatment effectiveness and point engagement.
+In acupuncture practice this response is often used as a guide for treatment effectiveness and point engagement.

 What Does De Qi Feel Like?